 The past few weeks I have been concentrated on a small gift project.
 For me, it means making truffles.
 A lot!
 However, I´m still waiting for my boxes.
 I hope they will arrive in time.
 Looks like during Christmas time the postage is late like always.

 However, here is one of the recipes for vegan, paleo, gluten, dairy and refined sugar-free truffles.
 Some of these truffles are going to the gift boxes which hopefully will be ready for Christmas.
 The recipe is really easy and doesn´t take long.
 But when I creating this recipe I made quite a few trials before I was happy with the results.

 Here I used a lot of dates which are just something amazing.
-They are full of amazing nutrients like fiber and potassium.
-Dates has just so many health benefits.
+They are full of amazing nutrients like fibre and potassium.
+Dates have just so many health benefits.
 For example, they are good for digestion, heart, blood pressure and brain.
 They are sweet but even if you don´t like to eat plain dates then in a truffle they make sense.
 They are like a glue and help truffles stay in perfect shape.
 The taste is sweet.
 Just as I like it!

 Peanut Butter Coconut Truffles